Closing Out 2024

 1. Find appropriate ways to use humor.

-If it fits with your style, find ways to infuse a little humor into your communications.
+If it fits with your style, find ways to infuse a little humor into your project communications.
 It’ll go a long way to reducing stress, both yours and your audience’s, and makes the work environment a little more pleasant.
 Ask at least one other person to review your humor for appropriateness, though, and know your company’s culture so you don’t go overboard.

 That’s it!
 Do these six tips for effective project communication consistently and your projects will run more smoothly.
 Here’s to great success!